*** 20th Anniversary: 2003 to 2023 ***

 Also, good knowledge in metric units make you a person with good common sense.

-Barry's Response - Everyday math is something we use more than we realize.
-Thanks for shedding light on this idea.
+Barry's Response - Math is something we use a lot more than we realize.
+Thanks for shedding some light on this.

-If you do anything like shopping or photography, you will use latent math in your pursuits almost inadvertently.
-If you don't somebody else just might...and it might not be to your advantage.
+You use latent math almost inadvertently when you shop or take pictures.
+If you don't, somebody else might...and it might not be to your advantage.